IOS jailbreaking: Security of the device

-Once a device is jailbroken, the built-in security is compromised due to the vast amount of kernel patches that go into building the tool.
-Security structures like Apple Mobile File Integrity, Sandbox, Read-Only Root File system, and trusted apps get disabled or otherwise tampered with, to achieve the goals of the jailbreaking tool.
-This, in turn, creates potential security issues for the user of a jailbroken device.
+Depending on the type of the jailbreak (i.e. 'rootless' or 'rootful'), different security structures may be compromised to various degrees.
+As jailbreaking grants freedom over running software that isn't confined to a sandbox typical to that of an App Store application, as well as modifications to system files, it ultimately allows for the threat of malware.

-Users of a jailbroken device are also often forced to stay on an inferior iOS version that is no longer supported by Apple because newer versions usually cannot be jailbroken right away.
-This has the potential to introduce security issues because for these older versions there are known security vulnerabilities, exploits, and exploit proof of concepts published.
+Users of a jailbroken device are also often forced to stay on an older iOS version that is no longer supported by Apple, commonly due to the unavailability of jailbreak on the newer versions.
+While using older versions of iOS is considered safe in most circumstances, the device may be vulnerable to publicly known security flaws.

 In March 2021, jailbreak developer GeoSn0w released a tweak called iSecureOS which can alert the users of security issues found on their devices.
-The application works akin to antivirus software, in that it scans the files on the user device and check them against a database of known malware or unsafe repos.
+The application works akin to antivirus software, in that it scans the files on the user's device and checks them against a database of known malware or unsafe repos.

 In June 2021, ESET Research confirmed that malware did exist on one of the piracy repositories in the jailbreak community.
 The malware actively targeted iSecureOS to try to bypass the detection, but updates to the security app were quickly released and have mitigated the malware.